Types of Postdoctoral Researchers

 For additional information regarding fellowships, contact the BioFinance Office at 617-253-7924.

-If you receive a paycheck from MIT, you will paid on the last working day of each month by direct deposit to a US bank account.
+If you receive a paycheck from MIT, you will paid twice-monthly, on the 15th of the month and on the last business day of the month by direct deposit to a US bank account.
 You will sign up for direct deposit at New Employee Orientation.
 Any Postdoc Fellow whose award does not come through MIT will be paid directly by their funders as per the stipulation of their award agreement.

 You can learn more about payroll and benefits on the Office of the Vice President for Finance website.